 How will I know if my child is eligible for a Health Tracks Screening?

-Children eligible for a Health Tracks screening will receive a notice letting them know they are eligible and due for a Health Tracks screening and Well Child Check.
+Children eligible for a Health Tracks screening will receive a notice letting them know it is time to be screened.

 What happens during a Health Tracks screening?